 Regular grits vs. quick-cooking grits vs. instant grits

 The main difference between all three is granulation.
 Regular grits are medium ground and take about 10-15 minutes to cook.
 Quick grits are ground fine and cook in about 5 minutes.
 Lastly, instant grits are ground fine and have been precooked, dehydrated, and unusually done within a minute or two.

 First, observe the avocado’s color; ripe avocados have a dark green nearly black skin color.
 Secondly, a ripe avocado skin texture tends to be a bit bumpy.
 Lastly, gently squeeze the avocado.
 It should yield to gentle pressure without leaving indentations or feeling mushy.

 Yeah, you can!
 Allow your gifts to fully cool, then pour into a freezer bag or tight-sealing plastic container.
 Make sure to let out any excess air from your freezer bag; this will help prevent frost burn.
 Grits can be stored in the freezer for about a month.

 How to reheat cheese grits?

 I have found to regain the best flavor, and texture the stovetop works best; however, you can also reheat your grits in the microwave.
 Either way, you will need to add water or milk and stir to bring your grits back to life.
-If you are going with the stovetop route, use low to medium heat, add a little bit of your liquid at a time and stir until it reaches your desire temperature and texture.
-If you have chosen to use the microwave, I suggest adding a bit of liquid, stir, and heat for 30 seconds to 1 minute, and repeat until it reaches your desire temperature and texture.
+If you are going with the stovetop route, use low to medium heat, add a little bit of your liquid at a time and stir until it reaches your desired temperature and texture.
+If you have chosen to use the microwave, I suggest adding a bit of liquid, stir, and heat for 30 seconds to 1 minute, and repeat until it reaches your desired temperature and texture.